Wisdom without a teacher: Korean Sŏn

 More recently, the Korean Sŏn master Daehaeng (1927–2012), founder of the One Mind Sŏn Center, is said to have awakened on her own.
 As Pori Park observes, Daehaeng, who has been compared to a pratyekabuddha, or solitary buddha, "awakened herself through many years of ascetic practices rather than through teachers or going through formal Buddhist training."
 While still a young girl, Daehaeng awoke to a warm and comforting presence which she called appa, "daddy," eventually identifying it with buddha-nature.
 She later had her head shaved as a haengja (temple novice) with Hanam Sunim, staying briefly in a women's hermitage.
 However, she did not fit in well there.
 Having already seen her inherent nature, she found the monastic system artificial and too after the fact.
 She thus abandoned the temple, wandering freely from place to place.
-During this time, it is said that "She was so intense in her practice that to her there were no such things as keeping precepts or not keeping precepts, shaving off her hair or having long hair—there was only going inward."
+(Note: During this time, it is said that "She was so intense in her practice that to her there were no such things as keeping precepts or not keeping precepts, shaving off her hair or having long hair—there was only going inward.")
 Although from time to time she would visit Hanam Sunim, whom she respected, she was determined to be independent.
 She did not attempt to copy Hanam Sunim, but rather maintained a critical attitude.
 Hanam Sunim applauded her individualistic approach to Sŏn.
+Kyungrae Kim and Cheonghwan Park observe that Daehaeng never received dharma transmission, but rather bypassed "traditional routes of monastic training and mentorship," with the One Mind Sŏn Center presenting her as a solitary buddha "who attained enlightenment independently without the help of a teacher."